0xInfection/LogMePwn/README.md

 - SSH
 - FTP

-If you do not specify a protocol via the `-proto` argument, the tool will run all the plugins against the default set of ports mentioned.
+If you do not specify a protocol via the `-protocol` argument, the tool will run all the plugins for every supported protocol against the default set of ports mentioned.

 [_See how to control ports for every protocol._](#specifying-targets)